icyphox/site/pages/blog/hacky-scripts.md

 ## Now playing status in my bar

-If you weren't aware already---I rice my desktop.
+If you weren't aware already -- I rice my desktop.
 A lot.
 And a part of this cohesive experience I try to create involves a status bar up at the top of my screen, showing the time, date, volume and battery statuses etc.